Email targeting is the difference-maker in email marketing. It’s also the catalyst behind many successful email campaigns.

 Email Targeting Improves Customer Relationships

 One of the better aspects of email marketing is the ability to create brand loyalty and repeat customers.
-Targeted emails show that you are tuned to the needs of your audience and trying to solve them.
+Targeted emails show that you are attuned to the needs of your audience and trying to solve them.

 This shows that you value your subscriber’s opinions.
 When you can take your customers’ feedback into account and send targeted messages based on it, they’ll be more likely to respond.